 The specified learning outcomes will be developed around a framework based on the following subject matter:

-Aetiology, pathology, pathophysiology, medical, pharmacological and surgical treatment and dietetic management of diabetes, cardiovascular disease, obesity, allergic diseases, dysphagia and mental health, including eating disorders.
+Aetiology, pathology, pathophysiology, medical, pharmacological, immunological and surgical treatment and dietetic management in a range of conditions including diabetes, cardiovascular disease, obesity, dysphagia.

 Development of oral, enteral and parenteral nutritional support treatment plans, including patient assessment processes, interpretation of biochemistry and clinical information, calculation of nutritional and fluid requirements, interpretation of individual/groups socio-economic status and impact of this on dietetic treatment plans.